Rags to Riches (1953 song)

 "Rags to Riches" is a 1953 popular song by Richard Adler and Jerry Ross.

 Background

-It is based on a famous Russian tune called "Volga Melody" by Yuri Shchetkov sometimes known as "Samara My Lovely Town."
+It is based on a famous Russian tune called "Volga Melody" by Yuri Shchetkov sometimes known as "Samara My Lovely Town".
 The bridge passage or middle 8 was inserted by the composer.

 Tony Bennett recording

-The best-known version of the song, recorded by Tony Bennett with Percy Faith and his orchestra, was number one for eight weeks on the Billboard chart in 1953 and became a gold record.
+The best-known version of the song, recorded by Tony Bennett with Percy Faith and his orchestra, was No.1 for eight weeks on the Billboard chart in 1953 and became a gold record.
 In 2012, he recorded a Spanglish version with bachata singer Romeo Santos for his album Viva Duets.